gourraguis/gourraguis/README.md

 ## What Do I Do?

 I write code to solve problems.
-Mostly, that means building full-stack web applications – think Node.js or Python on the backend, React on the frontend.
+Mostly, that means building full-stack web applications – think Python on the backend, React on the frontend.
 I've also been integrating AI models into projects where it adds real value.

 ## My Work Philosophy